Motorola wants you to try a custom Moto X, and it'll only cost a penny

 "If you keep your phone and refuse to pay, our lawyers get involved.
 And that’s not fun."
 Straight from Motorola, lol. https://motorola-global-portal.custhelp.com/app/answer

 "so what happens if i get it for more than two weeks but i dont have 350 on my debit card??"
 The local SWAT team makes a friendly visit to your house early in the morning and arrests you for penny-ante terrorism.

 Posts: 3; Member since: Jun 06, 2014

 Realistically the basic 16GB phone is $400 not $350.
 If they want to clear out stock they should really think about having sales longer than 24 or 48 hours.
 They should also drop the price a little.
 I plan on buying one before they close the factory.
 No interest in the +1 unless they decide to assemble it in the US and keep the physical dimensions the same.
 Both pretty much not happening.
 Would love to be able to get a wood-backed 32GB for $300 or less before they close their doors in Texas.

+Price is just too high for what you get.
+A Nexus 5 is a way better phone in almost all respects.
 A One+One is even better albeit very hard to get a hold of.
 Moto should just take the hit on this $225 for the 16 GB, $275 for the 32.
 Flush out the stock and do the X-1 right.